FAB 3.48 (Faculty of Arts Building)

-Charles Walton is Director of the Early Modern and Eighteenth Century Centre at the University of Warwick.
-He obtained his BA at the University of California, Berkeley, and his PhD at Princeton University.
+Charles Walton is a historian of France and Director of the Early Modern and Eighteenth Century Centre.
 Before joining the History Department at Warwick, he taught at Yale University, the University of Oklahoma (Norman) and Sciences Po (Paris).
-His research focuses on Ancien Regime, Enlightenment and Revolutionary France, with emphases on democratization, rights and duties, political economy and socio-economic justice.
+His research focuses on Ancien Régime, Enlightenment and Revolutionary France, with emphases on rights, political economy and socio-economic justice.
 He held a fellowship at the Institut d'Études Avancées (Paris) in Paris for the academic year 2015-16.

 His prize-winning book, Policing Public Opinion in the French Revolution: the Culture of Calumny and the Problem of Free Speech (2009, paperback 2011, French translation 2014), explores the themes of honour, speech, public opinion and political violence.
 It shows how debates over limits to free expression contributed to political radicalisation before and during the Revolution.
 He has edited a collection of essays in honour of Robert Darnton on print culture and the Enlightenment, Into Print: Limits and Legacies of the Enlightenment (2011).